grails-spring-security-saml/grails-spring-security-saml/README.md

 * Grails 3.1.x - Use Version 3.1.x of the plugin
 * Grails 3.3.x - Use Version 3.3.x of the plugin
 * Grails 4.0.x - Use Version 4.0.2 of the plugin
+* Grails 5.x.x - Use Version 5.0.0-RC1 of the plugin

 ### Installation
 **Maven**